-- If you are going to be sticking to day hikes and shorter hikes where the routes are well-maintained with minimal obstacles to tackle and are not carrying a lot of weight, a pair of hiking shoes like the Lowa Renegade GTX Lo or the Salomon X Ultra 3 GTX may be the right fit for you.
+- If you are going to be sticking to day hikes and shorter hikes where the routes are well-maintained with minimal obstacles to tackle and are not carrying a lot of weight, a pair of hiking shoes like the Lowa Renegade GTX Lo may be the right fit for you.

 - If you are an avid hiker you have most likely built up the strength in the muscles you use most when hiking (feet, ankles, calves and legs) so a pair of hiking shoes would be suitable as you are not relying on your shoes to provide a lot of support.

 - For beginner hikers who have not yet gained the strength in these hiking muscles or someone who is prone to rolling their ankles, hiking shoes may not be the best choice for you.
 You will want footwear with more support and protection such as a hiking boot.

 Hiking boots will be more protective and supportive compared to hiking shoes because of their slightly stiffer construction and their higher cut.
 They won’t be as protective and supportive as a pair of backpacking boots.

 Styles of hiking boots will range from mid-cut to high-cut models and are quite often very similar to hiking shoes just with a higher cut.
 They will often be heavier than hiking shoes although they are more equipped to withstand carrying moderately heavy loads and tackling the rougher terrain.

 Who should buy hiking boots?

 - Hiking boots are ideal for someone who is new to hiking, only gets out occasionally or is prone to rolled ankles and twisted knees.
 The higher cut of a hiking boot will support the ankle and protect it on uneven ground such as scrambling across a rock garden.

 - If you’re not going to be carrying heavy loads for long, multi-day trips, hiking boots will be a great fit for you.